Danko-Lab/clipnet/README.md

 #### Genomic *in silico* mutagenesis scans

 To generate genomic *in silico* mutagenesis scans, use the `calculate_ism_shuffle.py` script.
-This script takes a fasta file containing 1000 bp records and outputs an hdf5 file containing the predictions for each record.
+This script takes a fasta file containing 1000 bp records and outputs an npz file containing the ISM shuffle results ("corr_ism_shuffle" and "log_quantity_ism_shuffle") for each record.
 For example:

 ```bash
 # conda activate tf